MrLightBulb/PrismaAccess-ADEM-AutoOnboarding/README.md

 - Auto Generate all required ADEM FQDN objects under Shared Level
 - Auto Generate a Dynamic Address group that consists all the ADEM FQDN objects
 - Auto Generate a Pre-Rule Policy to allow traffic towards the ADEM FQND Service Objects
+- Commit changes after user input

 # What it cannot do

-- Commit the changes, it will only generate a config candidate, this means you still need to perform a commit in the interface
 - Choosing a name convention for your objects.
 - Changing the Global protect App settings to auto enable the ADEM Configuration.
 - Support for Panorama

 # Short term Roadmap:

-- Auto Commit changes after user input
 - Adding naming convetion

 # Long Term Roadmap: